-Optimizing business processes and increasing user productivity.
-Now those seem like worthy objectives for the New Year.
-But, unlike many other objectives on your plate, they may be the easiest to achieve.
+Optimizing business processes and increasing user productivity through unified communication.
+Unlike many other objectives on your plate for the New Year, this may be the easiest to achieve.

-They can be achieved through unified communications – a concept that has been evolving for more than 20 years.
+Unified communications is a concept that is 20+ years in the making.
 It’s a technology environment that provides users with a consistent and unified interface and experience across multiple devices and platforms.

 One of the best examples of unified communications is just now hitting the market with the introduction of Crestron Flex.
 More than communications, what’s important for many of our clients, it greatly simplifies and thereby improves employee collaboration.